marcelodevops/kubectl-reloader/README.md

-# kubectl-reloader
+## kubectl-reloader

-Kubectl plugin to monitpr chages in secretsand configmaps and reloading resources connected to them, usually deployments and statefulsets
+This is a kubectl plugin that reloads deploymets and statefulsets if a configmap or secrets is updated